trishume/sympy-wiki-with-svn/New-Release.md

 Proposed workflow (for the 0.7.0 release, for example)

-1. Fix all blockers (i.e., issues marked with the label Milestone-Release0.7.0).
+1. Fix all blockers (i.e., issues marked with the label Milestone-Release0.7.0), or postpone them if they aren't too important and will take too much work to fix.
 2. Create a new branch 0.7.0, do the release patches in it.
 3. Continue in master just like if nothing was happening.
 4. Create rc1 from the 0.7.0 branch, test it, push fixes to 0.7.0. do rc2 etc. do final release.